lefoy/cyanide-theme/README.md

 ![Screenshot - Ubuntu Mono UI cuts off the tabs font](http://i.imgur.com/jdKUPoE.png)

-Unfortunatly, this a Sublime Text bug and it hasn't been fixed yet.
-To temporarely fix this issue, you can add the setting `"small_ui_font": true` inside your setting file.
-If this setting doesn't fix the bug, please fill a new issue on GitHub.
+Unfortunatly, this a Sublime Text bug.
+As a work-around, use the `"small_ui_font": true` setting.
+If this doesn't fix it, please file a new issue on GitHub.

 ## Plugins support

-This theme currently support these Sublime Text plugins:
+The following Sublime Text plugins are currently supported by Cyanide Theme:

 * [GitGutter](https://sublime.wbond.net/packages/GitGutter)
 * [SublimeLinter3](https://github.com/SublimeLinter/SublimeLinter3)